health-ai/health-ai.github.io/_events/2019-01-26-hackathon.md

 - name: StartX Med
 ---

-The main goals of AI4MD:
+The main goals of the HealthAI hackathon:

 1. identify and solve real problems in medicine,
 2. facilitate team formation across the campus,